-The disorder so far has only been reported in Switzerland in a single family.
-Based on parental consanguinity and homozygosity of a 26-bp deletion in the HMX1 gene (4p16.1) in affected sibs, this is a presumed autosomal recessive disorder.
+This rare disorder has been reported in only a few families.
+Based on parental consanguinity and homozygosity of mutations in the HMX1 gene (4p16.1) in affected sibs, this is an autosomal recessive disorder.
+In one family there was a homozygous 26 bp deletion and in another a homozygous missense mutation.
 The parents are heterozygous for the deletion.

 HMX1 is a homeobox gene and the deletion abolishes its function by establishing a stop codon at position 112.